12gargi/Practice-Automation/README.md

 **5. Test Scripts:**

 - `TestScripts.java`: This class contains actual test scripts written using TestNG.
 It extends `BaseTest.java` to inherit setup and teardown methods.
 Test methods are written here and are responsible for interacting with the PageObjects and executing test steps.

-- The component onto which tests are scripted are 1.Accordions
+- The component onto which tests are scripted are

+  **1.Accordions**

-      --Testcase1 : To verify That Accordions Are Working as Expected.
+      Testcase1 : Verify That Accordions Are Working as Expected.

-  2.Alets
+  **2.Alerts**

-      --Testcase1: To Validate Alert's Message.
+      Testcase1: Validate Alert's Message.

-  3.DialogBox
+  **3.DialogBox**

-      --Testcase1: Verify that the user can successfully enter data into a dialog box and create an account through Dialog Box.
+      Testcase1: Verify that the user can successfully enter data into a dialog box and create an account through Dialog Box.

-  4.DropDown
+  **4.DropDown**

-      --Testcase1: Verify that the dropdown selection functionality works as expected.
+      Testcase1: Verify that the dropdown selection functionality works as expected.

-  5.ProgressBar
-     --Testcase1: Verify Progress Bar Button Functionality
-     --Testcase2: Verify Progress Bar Reaches 100% Completion 6.Multiple Element selection
+  **5.ProgressBar**

+     Testcase1: Verify progressbar button functionality.

+     Testcase2: Verify progressbar reaches 100% completion.

+  **6.Multiple Element selection**

-     --Testcase1: Verify that it can select Multiple Element 7.Sliders
+     Testcase1: Verify that it can select multiple element.

-     --Testcase1: Verify Slider's Movement
-  8.Sortables
+  **7.Sliders**

+     Testcase1: Verify slider's movement.

+  **8.Sortables**

-     --Testcase1: Verfiy if interchange of feed's And Shopping's position is possible 9.Spinner
+     Testcase1: Verfiy if interchange of feed's and shopping's position is possible.

-     --Testcase1: Verifying Spinner's Functionality 10.Tabs And Windows
-     --Testcase1: Verify That After Clicking Button It Changes the Tab 11.ToolTip
+  **9.Spinner**

+     Testcase1: Verifying spinner's functionality.

+  **10.Tabs And Windows**

+     Testcase1: Verify that after clicking button it changes the tab.

+  **11.ToolTip**

-     --Testcase1: Verify whether the tooltip works as expected.
+     Testcase1: Verify whether the tooltip works as expected.

 **6. Configurations:**